 - Qian, Z. S., Shen, W., and Zhang, M. (2012).
 "Solving path-based system-optimal dynamic traffic assignment considering queue spillback" Transportation Research Part B, Vol.46(7), pp. 874-893.

 - Qian, Z. S., Xiao, F., and Zhang, M. (2011).
 "The economics of parking provision for the morning commute" Transportation Research Part A, Vol.45(9), pp. 861-879

 We all hate when roads close—no one’s happy when the inevitable traffic jams jar our routines.
 But what if we could predict how road closings will affect traffic?
-Civil and Environmental Engineering Assistant Professor Sean Qian discusses using real-time data to predict future traffic volumes and reduce congestion and emissions.
+Civil and Environmental Engineering Associate Professor Sean Qian discusses using real-time data to predict future traffic volumes and reduce congestion and emissions.